DeepSeek V4 Preview (April 2026)

 User: What's binary search's speed?Contextual Information Provision

-Providing relevant context helps DeepSeek generate more accurate and tailored responses.
-Include relevant framework versions, libraries, and specific requirements.
+Supply relevant context for more accurate responses.
+Include framework versions, libraries, and specific requirements.

 Good Example: